 A brilliant and enthusiastic musician, Ms. Yoon enjoys an exciting and versatile musical career of soloist, recitalist, chamber musician, teaching artist and orchestra musician throughout United States, Europe, and Asia.
 She had a debut recital at the Eastman School of Music in New York where she studied further with Zvi Zeitlin when she was 11 years old and Kumho Art Hall in Korea.
 When she was in Seoul Arts High School, she was chosen to play the Waxman Carmen Fantasy and made her Seoul Arts Center hall debut with Nanse Gum who was the first Korean to win the prize at the Herbert von Karajan Conductorsā Competition in Berlin.
 Also she won the first-place prize at numerous competitions including the 52nd Dong-A Competition and the Joongang Competition.

-In addition, she was a grand prize winner of the New York Artists International Competition, was winner of the New York International Music Competition, and was chosen in Serge & Olga Koussevitzky Young Artist competition and had recital in New York.
+In addition, she was a grand prize winner of the New York Artists International Competition, was a first prize winner of the 2022 International Music Competition Paris Grand Prize Virtuoso, was winner of the New York International Music Competition, and was chosen in Serge & Olga Koussevitzky Young Artist competition and had recital in New York.
 She was in the first prize winner of the 2021 New York International Artists Violin Competition.
-On July 2022, she will perform in Weill Recital Hall, Carnegie Hall.
+On July 2022, she performed in Weill Recital Hall, Carnegie Hall.

 She started her career after numerous years of studying and performing in both her native South Korea and the United States.
 Ms. Yoon began her intensive studies under tutelage of professor Young Uck Kim at the Seoul National University.
 She earned a Bachelor of Music and Master of Music degree, both from Seoul National University and she graduated with highest honor in Seoul National University.
 After she came to US, Giyeon received another Master of Music degree from the Manhattan School of Music with a full scholarship.
 While she was in New York, she worked with Sheryl Staples, Principal Associate Concertmaster of the New York Philharmonic, Lisa Kim, the Associate Principal Second Violin of the New York Philharmonic, and Laurie Smukler, the founding first violinist of the Mendelssohn String Quartet.